-To display this section, click the Show button () and select Advanced Physics Options.
+To display this section, click the Show More Options button () and select Advanced Physics Options in the Show More Options dialog box.
 Select the Performance index: 1, 2, 4 (the default), 8, 16, or 32.
 This setting determines the number of dependent variables in each segregated group generated by the default solver.
 Select the Always use dependent variable grouping check box to use the segregated solver even for smaller quadratures in 2 dimensions.